immobilieremail/taxitakemeto-core/api.md

 }
 ```

+"dropbox" field is the Shell public url : it gives others Shells the capacity to send ocap to this Shell.

 "update" request header "Content-Type" must be set to "application/json".
-"update" request body must contain a json with a "data" field containing an "audiolists" array containing all the "id" of the AudioList Facets you want to link to the shell.
+"update" request body must contain a json with a "data" field containing an "audiolists" array containing the "ocapType" and the "ocap" url of the objects which will be added to the shell.
 "update" request returns the updated Shell when successful.

 ### Example